Firm apologises for 'racist' Meghan post

 Spokesman Bernd Roessler said the firm had not put enough thought into the post.

-Links between the Schokokuss and racism are not new as older generations in Germany and elsewhere used to call it "Negerkuss" (black person's kiss).
+Links between the sweet and racism are not new as it used to have a far more offensive name in Germany and elsewhere, roughly translated as black person's kiss.

-German public broadcaster ZDF also came under criticism on social media, with users saying some of the comments during their coverage of the royal wedding were "racist".
+German public broadcaster ZDF has also come in for criticism for its coverage of the royal wedding, with people on social media saying some of the comments during its programming were "racist".

 The controversial remarks included describing Ms Markle as "exotic" several times, saying that the Queen was "turning a blind eye to Meghan" and that the gospel singers of the Kingdom Choir "sang beautifully black".